Candied Ginger Recipe: How to Make it Easy & Delicious at Home

 How can I use the ginger syrup?

 The ginger syrup has many potential applications.
 Lemonade, teas, cocktails, and ice cream, and desserts can all benefit from its addition.
+When added to hot water with lemon and sweetener, it makes a wonderful, soothing drink.
 It’s also a great addition to fruit salads.

 Why do we need to cook the ginger twice?